AndrewjSage/andrewjsage.github.io/hobbies.md

 ![alt text](img/game.jpg)

-In recent years, I have taken an interest in running and have completed three half-marathons.
+In recent years, I have taken an interest in running and have completed four half-marathons.
 I also enjoy reading mystery/crime novels and spending time with my sister and brothers.

  ![alt text](img/race.jpg)